Photo: Jay Mather.

 • We will use the best available science to guide all conservation and stewardship approaches to adaptation and mitigation.

 • Mitigation means reducing our human contributions to greenhouse gases.
-There are two main ways the Land Trust can mitigate the effects of climate change on our communities.
-We can reduce our contributions of greenhouse gases, and we can remove CO2 from the atmosphere.
+The Land Trust can help mitigate the effects of climate change on our communities by reducing our contributions of greenhouse gases, and we by removing CO2 from the atmosphere.
 Learn more about our mitigation strategy.

 • Adaptation means making adjustments in our systems—human and natural—in response to current and future climate impacts.
-There are two main ways the Land Trust can help adapt to climate impacts: we can help conserve nature’s stage, and we can help make our natural systems strong.
+The Land Trust can help adapt to climate impacts by helping conserve nature’s stage, and by helping make our natural systems strong.
 Learn more about our adaptation strategy.

 Learn more: